murathany7/scraper/README.md

 # scraper
-This script mines data from the biggest forum in Turkey(forum.donanimhaber.com).
+This script mines data from cryptonews.com about all sorts of blockchain and crypto updates as well as crypto stock news and saves the data in a csv files.
+The point of this is to feed this data to AI bot.
+The second version mines data from the biggest forum in Turkey(forum.donanimhaber.com).
 It gets around 150,000 questions and answers of current news in Turkish per run.
+The first one gets indefinite news meaning it stops when you command it to do so.